-A great deal of research shows that the vast majority of birth/first mothers, (90-95%) want at least some contact with their adult offspring.
+A great deal of research shows that the vast majority of birth/first mothers, (90-95%) want at least some contact with their adult son or daughter.
 In states which have enacted access laws with Contact Preference Forms, for example, less than 1% of forms filed indicate a preference for no contact.
 Organizations conducting searches for adoptees under other state’s laws, such as New Jersey, report that 95% of birth/first mothers consent to at least some contact.

 The bill proposed by Access provides a system for birth/first parents to file a Contact Preference Form (used successfully in other states) which provides them with the following options: